Treasure from Troy

-Troy was an Ancient city in the northwest of the region known in late Classical antiquity as Asia Minor, now known as Anatolia in modern Turkey, close to the Dardanelles Strait.
+Troy was an ancient city in the northwest of the region known in late Classical antiquity as Asia Minor, now known as Anatolia in modern Turkey, close to the Dardanelles Strait.
 It was the setting of the Trojan War described in the Iliad, attributed to Homer.
-Ancient Greek historians placed the Trojan War between the 12th, to 14th centuries BC.
-Modern archaeologists associate Homeric Troy with an archaeological layer of Troy that chronologically spans from c.
+Ancient Greek historians placed the Trojan War between the 12th to 14th centuries BC.
+Modern archaeologists associate Homeric Troy with an archaeological layer of Troy, which spans from c.
 1300 to c.
 950 BC.
 This period coincides with the collapse of the Bronze Age.

-Troy was a walled city with fortified towers reaching a height of 9 metres (30 ft); the foundations of one of its towers measured 18 metres by 18 metres (59 ft).
-Archaeologists estimated the area of Homeric Troy at 200,000 square metres (50 acres) or more and put its population at five to ten thousand inhabitants, which makes it by the standards of its day a large city.
+Troy was a walled city with fortified towers reaching a height of 9 meters (30 ft); the foundations of one of its towers measured 18 meters by 18 meters (59 ft).
+Archaeologists estimated the area of Homeric Troy at 200,000 square meters (50 acres) or more and put its population at five to ten thousand inhabitants, which makes it by the standards of its day a large city.

 Heinrich Schliemann (1822 – 1890) was a German businessman and a pioneer in early archaeology.
 He was an advocate of the historical truth of places mentioned in the works of Homer.
 He led archaeological excavations of Hisarlik, the site of Troy, along with the Mycenaean sites in Greece.
 His work lent weight to the idea that Homer’s Iliad reflects historical events.

-Schliemann’s excavation of nine levels of archaeological remains with dynamite has been criticised as destructive of significant historical artifacts, including the level that is believed to be the ancient Troy.
+Schliemann’s excavation of nine levels of archaeological remains with dynamite has been criticized as destructive of significant historical artifacts, including the level that is believed to be the ancient Troy.